maxfierrog/maxfierrog.github.io/content/resume.md

 ## Introduction

 I am a fourth-year undergraduate invested in mathematics and computer science.
-I am interested in game theory, programming languages, and systems programming.
-I also work in UC Berkeley IT and am involved with an applied research group exploring computational game theory, advised by [Prof. Garcia](https://people.eecs.berkeley.edu/~ddgarcia/).
+In the real world, I do systems programming.
+I am interested in ML systems, compilers, and programming languages.
+I am also involved with an applied research group exploring computational game theory, advised by [Prof. Garcia](https://people.eecs.berkeley.edu/~ddgarcia/).

 ---